 2013 – Gluten Free Living

-If you’re looking for a new way to use up garden produce or you have an abundance of zucchini from your CSA than consider this very quick, easy, and simple recipe.
+If you’re looking for a new way to use up garden produce, this recipe is for you!
+This is a great way to use up zucchini when you have an abundance of them.
 Even kids can make this easy recipe.
-All I do is put about a tablespoon of butter (you can use coconut oil if you prefer) in a cast-iron skillet and heat it then I dredge both sides of the the zucchini in cornmeal (real cornmeal, not cornmeal mix), and then saute until lightly browned.
-Turn zucchini over and saute the other side and then remove to a platter and sprinkle with salt and pepper.
+All I do is put about a tablespoon of butter (you can use coconut oil if you prefer) in a cast-iron skillet.
+Heat and melt the butter.
+Dredge both sides of the the zucchini in cornmeal (real cornmeal, not cornmeal mix).
+Finally, saute the zucchini until lightly browned.
+Turn the zucchini over and saute the other side.
+After that, remove zucchini pieces to a platter and sprinkle with salt and pepper.
 SO easy.

 Fried Zucchini is a flavorful side dish that’s a great way to use up garden produce.